-Name Description Enable LPR cameras are by default enabled after the initial configuration.
-Disable any camera that is not used in connection with LPR.
-Disabling an LPR camera does not stop it from performing normal recording in the surveillance system.
-Camera Shows the name of the selected camera as it appears in the XProtect Management Client and the clients.
+Name Description Enable LPR cameras are enabled by default after initial setup.
+You can disable any camera that isn't used for license plate recognition.
+Disabling an LPR camera affects only its use for LPR-it doesn't affect other recording activities.
+Camera Shows the name of the selected camera as it is displayed in the XProtect Management Client and the clients.
 Description Use this field to enter a description (optional).
 Change Server Click to change LPR server.
 Changing the LPR server can be a good idea if you need to load balance.
-For example, if the CPU load is too high on an LPR server, Milestone recommends that you move one or more LPR cameras to another LPR server.
+For example, if the CPU load is too high on an LPR server, Milestone recommends that you move one or more LPR cameras to a different LPR server.